dm4rnde/StockPriceOverviewAppl/README.md

 <br>

-Was created with following specifics:
+About specifics (that program was created with):
 - Python 3.6.2
 - tkinter 8.5
 - googlefinance (0.7) [package]